Challenge: Using Systems Design to Develop New Strategies

 Applying human centered design approaches, graduate design students worked with Feeding America’s network of collaborators and experts to understand how senior citizens eat on a daily basis and the operational, social, and nutritional contexts through which senior citizens source their food and have a meal.
 Understanding context served as the reference point to envision demand-centered models of sourcing food, consequently re-envisioning current models of delivering food security.
 Ultimately, these social innovation ideas demonstrate new ways to impact livelihoods and community wellbeing in the United States.

 The population of United States is aging.
 The new generation of seniors have a diverse set of food challenges that is increasing the complexity for sustainable solutions, while reducing the capacity for food security.
-In this project, we relied on the systematic use of design to work in networks of large scale collaborations to develop new strategies for the future of food security.
-In partnership with Feeding America, our focus was on seniors’ last mile, between accessing food and being able to produce meals.
+In this project, students applied systems design methodology to networks of large scale collaborators to develop new strategies for the future of food security.
+The focus was on seniors’ last mile, between accessing food and being able to produce meals.

 Immersion and Collaboration